MarcoRoma96/NCD-agenda-outpatients/README.md

 $ python multi_test_run.py -tested Test_instances_CILC-JLC-Cappanera2022
 ```

+At the end you will find the results in a `test` folder automatically created.
 The timeout of each test can be set in the `test_timeout.json` file.
 The value must be a list, and if multiple values are provided the test will repeat for each of them.

 We provide also a simple example of instance in the folder named `input_example`.
 It contains all the required files to manipulate the instance.
 All you have to do is to copy this folder and rename it to `input`.